Skip to content

 Perfect Pumpkin Pancakes

 These fluffy pumpkin pancakes are the perfect breakfast to make this fall!
-If I’m not hosting Thanksgiving dinner, I like to make them for breakfast that morning.
 They’re super soft, tender and absolutely delicious!

-My whole family loves buttermilk pancakes and will gobble up any variation I make including apple cinnamon pancakes or this banana pancake recipe.
-Their favorite is when I mix chocolate chips in the batter, like I do in this chocolate chip pancake recipe.
-The chocolate adds a wonderful extra hint of sweetness to the pumpkin pancakes.
+My whole family loves buttermilk pancakes and will gobble up any variation I make including these, apple cinnamon pancakes or this banana pancake recipe.

 Recipe Ingredients